cloudberrydb/bootcamp/000-cbdb-sandbox/README.md

 ## Build the Sandbox

-When building and deploying CloudBerry in Docker, you will have 2 different deployment options as well as different build options.
+When building and deploying Cloudberry in Docker, you will have 2 different deployment options as well as different build options.

 **Deployment Options**
 1. **Single Container** (Default) - With the single container option, you will have the coordinator as well as the Cloudberry segments all running on a single container.
 This is the default behavior when deploying using the `run.sh` script provided.